 The Irish excel in the field of mashed potato, and there are two well-known versions ideal for serving as a side dish.
 Champ is made from spring onions and butter, while meatier colcannon has cabbage and bacon folded into the fluffy pillow of potatoes.
 Try our deluxe ham hock colcannon, topped with a brunch-friendly fried egg.

-Round off your St Patrick’s Day menu with this lightly-spiced tart with apple filling, a dash of authentic Irish single malt and inventive ‘savoury’ sugar, made from salt and lemon.
+Round off your St Patrick’s Day menu with this lightly-spiced tart with apple filling, a dash of Irish single malt and inventive ‘savoury’ sugar, made from salt and lemon.
 It was created by one of Ireland’s most famous chefs, Richard Corrigan – the ultimate badge of authenticity.

-Then, the morning after… boxty brunch
+For the morning after: boxty brunch

 Continue the party with a hangover-busting breakfast of Irish boxty.
 These potato rostis are a little like hash browns, making them ideal morning-after fodder.
 Serve with a nutritious stem of grilled vine tomatoes, protein-packed eggs and soothing bacon.